-Patients in need of orthognathic surgery will be given general anesthesia and the procedure typically takes anywhere from one to three hours to complete.
+Patients in need of orthognathic surgery will receive general anesthesia and the procedure typically takes anywhere from one to three hours to complete.
 As with any surgical procedure, there are risks that an individual should be aware of.
-A patient may experience swelling or bleeding and there might be pain.
+A patient may experience swelling or bleeding and possibly pain.
 Infection is always a concern, and a person may have a negative reaction to the anesthesia.
 However, with an oral maxillofacial surgeon carefully monitoring vitals before, during, and after surgery, patients come out fine.

 A hospital stay of one or two days following the procedure is normal, and patients can expect to fully recover within approximately six weeks.
-Houston’s OMSH surgeons will provide instructions for home care and follow up visits will likely be needed.
+Houston’s OMSH surgeons will provide instructions for home care and patients will most likely need follow-up visits.

 How Can I Get Help?

 If it has been recommended you have reconstructive jaw surgery, contact the highly-trained surgeons of OMSH to discuss your options.
 We provide various forms of corrective and reconstructive jaw surgery to address issues such as TMD and TMJ pain.
-In addition, we can be of help to individuals who have a severe over or under-bite by providing dental implants in areas where teeth are missing and to correct dental alignment.
+In addition, we help patients who have severe over or under-bites.
+For example, we can provide dental implants as a solution for missing teeth, or correct dental misalignments.

 Connect with us to set up an initial consultation.
-Houston patients can rest assured that we are here to help bring an end to any existing issues concerning jaw pain and headaches, as well as to help prevent new ones from developing.
+Patients can rest assured our experienced team is here to help remedy any existing issues concerning jaw pain and headaches.
+We also help prevent new ones from developing.
 Call us at 832-509-4505.